The Emirate of Sicily was an Islamic empire that ruled the island from 950-1091.

 The influences on food and architecture are still visible, especially in the western part of the island.

 The food is spicier.
 North African influences are evident in pizzas and pasta alike.
-It is like standing - and eating - at the crossroads of two cultures.
+It is like eating at the crossroads of two cultures.

 Arabic remained the language of government in Sicily even after the change of power.
 And you can still hear the Arab influence in the Sicilian dialect and place names.